 The foundation realizes that many of the challenges facing Texas are enormous, much bigger than we alone can address.
 For this reason the foundation works hard to engage other state and national funders to partner with in achieving our specific goals and objectives.
 During our time as a grantmaking entity, we have come far and learned much about the challenges that Texas students face on their road to post-secondary completion.
 This is why we continue to focus our efforts on helping students overcome many of these challenges.

-If you would like to read more about this journey, please see our recent strategic plan.
+If you would like to read more about this journey, please click on Strategic Plan under the Research tab here.

 More detailed historical information can be found in the Foundation History section to the right.